This is the most convenient, compact carry-on you’ll find compared to other similar products. Size: 12″ x 16″, 18 liters.

 The Red Oxx C-ruck Carry-on Rucksack may be a good choice for you if that’s the mood you’re going for.
 It’s also intended to fit comfortably into the overhead bins of most flights, as its name indicates.

 As previously stated, the Red Oxx C-ruck Carry-on Rucksack has a solid military background.
 This is attributable not just to the pack’s design, but also to other minor aspects.
 For example, a handful of Red Oxx trademark patches are embroidered into the box, as well as a Dog Tag and clear ID card, in case you forget where you bought it.
 According to the guys at Red Oxx, the decor example, a sign of the pack is inspired on a French Foreign Legion bag from the 1950s, a Fun Fact we had to add.

 There are 12 colors available at the time of this review.
 Some of them, like the Olive coloring we’ve been trying, have a more traditional feel to them.
 Red and Violet, on the other hand, give the pack a more bright, cheerful appearance.

 The Rucksack is composed of 1000D CORDURA® nylon, which is very robust.
-This is high-quality material that will not fail you down.
+This is a high-quality material that will not fail you down.
 A polyurethane coating provides additional abrasion and water resistance.
-This bag is not waterproof, to be clear.
+This bag is not waterproof, to be precise.
 It’s not the best partner for whitewater kayaking, but it’ll keep you dry if you get trapped in the rain.